Swiss-Polar-Institute/science-data-utils/README.md

 Uses: an SQLite database that contains timestamped positions

+#### get_gebco_depth_along_track.py

+This util finds the depth of the seafloor along a specified track, using GEBCO Bathymetry data.

+Input: csv file with date and positions, and GEBCO bathymetry data for the required area.

+Output: csv file with date, position and sea floor depth.

 #### get_positions_for_times_in_file.py

 This util gets a list of datetimes in a file, finds the associated position from an SQLite database and outputs a file containing the datetime and position.